marcelm/cutadapt/README.md

 machine is longer than the molecule that is sequenced, such as in microRNA data.

-cutadapt is implemented in Python, with an extension module, written in C, that implements the alignment algorithm.
+cutadapt is implemented in Python.
+It comes with an extension module written in Cython that implements the alignment algorithm.

 Project homepage